RossKnapman/Cardboard-Cosmology-2dF/README.md

 17. In Assets/Runtime Scripts/, on line 13, change the speed that the camera flies around the survey if desired.
 18. Change the logo:
   1. Create the logo as a .png file and resize it to 512x512px.
 Place it in "Assets".
   1. In Unity, select "File", "Build Settings...", "Player Settings" and "Select" under "Default Icon" in the Inspector panel.
 Select the new logo.
-(To open the project in Unity, select "Open" and navigate the the repository.)
+(To open the project in Unity, select "Open", navigate the the repository, and click "Open".
+To open the scene, in the "Project" window, navigate to Assets, and double-click "[Name of New Survey] Visualisation.unity".)
   2. In "Icon", next to the 192x192 option, select the same logo.
 19. Generally tweak the project.
 20. Build the apk: